My Next Dinghy Project - Construction

 Man-O-War, 2 Mar 2012

-The first step is to join 8' and 4' plywood panels to make two 4' x 12' panels to cut the 10'-long bottom and side sections.
+The first step is to join 8' and 4' plywood panels to make two 12' x 4' panels from which to cut the 10'-long bottom and side sections.
 The plans recommend either a butt or scarf joint.
 A scarf joint just seems more proper.
 I started out with an 8:1 ratio for the scarf (shown here) but switched to 12:1 for a 3" overlap.
 12:1 seemed better on ¼" plywood.

 Using the router worked pretty well - it just took a while.
 I experienced some tear-out where the edge tapered down

-to .. well, nothing, but found I could avoid that by leaving a slight (say ⅛" x ⅛" scrap) portion of the wood remaining, then removing that with a sanding block.
+to .. well, nothing, but found I could avoid that by leaving a slight (say 1/16" x 1/16") scrap portion of the wood remaining, then removing that with a sanding block.
 The edge then ended up paper thin, FWIW.

 I used the other panels for my straight-edge guides.
 This worked pretty well because I could line up the long edges of the panel I was cutting with the top and bottom guide panels.